 Chemical Burn Medical Treatment

-- Pain in a burn can often be severe.
-Adequate pain control will be addressed by
+Pain in a burn can often be severe.
+Adequate pain control will be addressed by the doctor.

 Must Read Articles Related to Chemical Burns